PPA Tour

 If your company is interested in reaching an audience of active pickleballers, you may want to give us a shout.

 Speaking of back to backs.
-John Lucian Goins, the 17-year-old sensation, won his second consecutive gold medal in singles on the PPA Tour.
+John Lucian Goins, the 17-year-old sensation, won his second consecutive gold medal in Las Vegas pickleball singles at the PPA Las Vegas Strip.

 In the last two events, Goins has beat the following players: